 There are many different ways a business can display customer testimonials.
-When determining the best approach for your business, it's important to keep in mind that different formats and mediums can have varying effects on your target audience.
+When determining the best approach for your business, it's essential to remember that different formats and mediums can have varying effects on your target audience.

-You'll want to use a format that's viewable for your potential leads and aligns closely with their values.
-To give you an idea of how testimonials can be portrayed, below are the different testimonial types that you can use to show off your customers' stories.
+You'll want to use a visual format for your potential leads and align closely with their values.
+To give you an idea of how testimonials can be portrayed, below are the different testimonial types you can use to show off your customers' stories.

-Quote testimonials are ads or artwork that display positive statements made about your company from a brand evangelist or a highly satisfied customer.
-The quote is usually accompanied by an image of the person being quoted to make the message feel more relatable to the target audience.
+Quote testimonials are ads or artwork that display positive statements about your company from a brand evangelist or a delighted customer.
+The quote is usually accompanied by an image of the person being quoted to make the message more relatable to the target audience.

 Quote testimonials demonstrate support for your product from a user who has experience with it.
 This can be significantly more effective than traditional advertising methods, as most consumers will trust a peer more than a paid actor.
-By using the voice of your loyal customers to advocate on behalf of your brand, you can build strong credibility with potential leads.
+In addition, by using the voice of your loyal customers to advocate on behalf of your brand, you can build strong credibility with potential leads.